Acoustic Horn

 Domain

-In acoustics simulations the wavelength of a sound wave needs to be resolved by a sufficiently fine mesh in order to get an accurate numerical solution.
-Here we set the max edge length to 12 nodes per , which means that there will be at least twelve elements per wavelength in each direction of the wave propagation.
+In acoustics simulations, the wavelength of a sound wave needs to be resolved by a sufficiently fine mesh in order to get an accurate numerical solution.
+Here the max edge length is set to 12 nodes per , which means that there will be at least 12 elements per wavelength in each direction of the wave propagation.

 Boundary Conditions

-On the wall boundary and the symmetric boundary a default sound hard boundary conditions is implicitly used.
+On the wall boundary and the symmetric boundary , a default sound hard boundary condition is implicitly used.

 Solve the PDE Model